NBA Rumors: Paul George Hints At Staying With Oklahoma City Thunder

 — OKC THUNDER (@okcthunder) January 24, 2018

-The decision that Paul George is talking about, is whether he will play for the Oklahoma City Thunder during the 2018-19 NBA season, or look to sign with another team.
+The decision that Paul George is talking about is whether he will play for the Oklahoma City Thunder during the 2018-19 NBA season, or look to sign with another team.
 One team that keeps getting linked to George is the Los Angeles Lakers, as the franchise might be able to land two big-name free agents during the NBA offseason.

 Paul George’s contract has a player option worth roughly $20.7 million for the next year.
 It has long been expected that he would opt out of the deal in order to sign for more money in free agency.
 The Oklahoma City Thunder can offer him the most money and will have the first crack at signing him to a long-term deal.
-If he continues to enjoy his first season in OKC, it seems possible that he would jump at the opportunity of playing with Russell Westbrook for years to come.
+If he continues to enjoy his first season in Oklahoma, it seems possible that he would jump at the opportunity of playing with Russell Westbrook for years to come.

 Despite starting out the season slowly, the Thunder have improved to 27-20 and are now the No. 5 seed in the West.
 That puts them just two-and-a-half games behind the Minnesota Timberwolves for the No. 4 seed.
-Important decisions are ahead, including whether Paul George or Carmelo Anthony are kept on the roster, dictating that quite a few NBA rumors will include OKC over the next few weeks.
+Important decisions are ahead, including whether Paul George or Carmelo Anthony are kept on the roster, dictating that quite a few NBA rumors will include Oklahoma City over the next few weeks.